Crema de vie is a Cuban eggnog recipe and great way to spice things up at Christmas.

 It’s most likely that the Cuban drink emerged from the Spanish invaders adding Cuban rum to their local nog drink.

-It is also likely why similar drinks exist in other Caribbean countries like the cremasse in Haiti, coquito in Puerto Rico and rompope in Mexico and while each one varies slightly they all have a base of egg, dairy, spirit and sugar.
+It is also likely why similar drinks exist in other Caribbean countries like the cremasse in Haiti, coquito in Puerto Rico and rompope in Mexico as well as Christmas in Ecuador.
+While each one varies slightly they all have a base of egg, dairy, spirit and sugar.

 Christmas in Cuba